dennisbergevin/cypress-plugin-grep-boxes/README.md

 npx cypress open --env grepTags=@skip
 ```

-## Environment variable: `disableInitialAutoRun`
+## disableInitialAutoRun

 Cypress Test Runner UI automatically runs available tests once a spec file is open.

-If you want to prevent this behavior because you would like more control of when to run chosen tests using this plugin, add the environment variable `disableInitialAutoRun=true`:
+To prevent this behavior to have control of when and which tests to run, add the environment variable `disableInitialAutoRun=true`:

 ![disableInitialAutoRun Demo](./assets/disableInitialAutoRun_demo.gif)